Furries-UwU/.github/profile/README.md

 -->

  # Furries-UwU
-We are a dumb furry programmers that code in rust, c++ and asm appearently
+We are a reasonably dumb programmers that code in rust and c++ and do game modding ig

 pls be scared